Software verification and validation: Definitions

 "Building the product right" checks that the specifications are correctly implemented by the system while "building the right product" refers back to the user's needs.
 In some contexts, it is required to have written requirements for both as well as formal procedures or protocols for determining compliance.
 Ideally, formal methods provide a mathematical guarantee that software meets its specifications.

 Building the product right implies the use of the Requirements Specification as input for the next phase of the development process, the design process, the output of which is the Design Specification.
 Then, it also implies the use of the Design Specification to feed the construction process.
 Every time the output of a process correctly implements its input specification, the software product is one step closer to final verification.
-If the output of a process is incorrect, the developers are not building the product the stakeholders want correctly.
+If the output of a process is incorrect, the developers have not correctly implemented some component of that process.
 This kind of verification is called "artifact or specification verification".

-Building the right product implies creating a Requirements Specification that contains the needs and goals of the stakeholders of the software product.
-If such artifact is incomplete or wrong, the developers will not be able to build the product the stakeholders want.
-This is a form of "artifact or specification validation".